 When you want to deploy CD at scale across a company, very often trying to offer CD as a service, stability is critical.
 Plugin management is one of the actions which will help you provide a stable CloudBees Core service.

-CloudBees offers a plugin catalog feature which helps you manage CloudBees Core plugins at the Client Master, Managed Master or Team Master (i.e. “master”) level.
+CloudBees offers a plugin catalog feature which helps you manage CloudBees Core plugins at the Client controller, Managed controller or Team controller (i.e. “controller”) level.

-The main idea behind the plugin catalog feature is to offer CloudBees Core administrators the ability to define a list of authorized plugins for the masters.
-Administrators will deploy a plugin catalog on each master.
-When a plugin catalog is deployed on a master, the master will only be able to install the plugins validated by our CloudBees Assurance Program AND the plugins defined in the plugin catalog.
+The main idea behind the plugin catalog feature is to offer CloudBees Core administrators the ability to define a list of authorized plugins for the controllers.
+Administrators will deploy a plugin catalog on each controller.
+When a plugin catalog is deployed on a controller, the controller will only be able to install the plugins validated by our CloudBees Assurance Program AND the plugins defined in the plugin catalog.
 CloudBees Core requires access to the internet to get the latest plugins and validate the plugins using the CloudBees Assurance Program.
 However, what if your CloudBees Core installation is in a highly secure or regulated environment, where your CloudBees Core components have restricted or no access to the Internet and need to be air-gapped?

 Read more about how to implement this feature in a use-case solution for managing CloudBees Core plugins in a secured air-gapped environment.

 We'll never share your email address and you can opt out at any time, we promise.